DineshPrabhuS/T-FLIPFLOP-POSEDGE/README.md

-# T-FLIPFLOP-POSEDGE

 **AIM:**

 To implement T flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**